Harry Kane is an exceptional striker no matter what his doubters may try to have you believe.

 Most goals for a single PL club

-Another record that Kane would only be able to break if he stays at Tottenham, the Englishman is just 17 goals behind Aguero for most Premier League goals scored for a single club.
+Another record that Kane looks set to break at Tottenham, the Englishman is just seven goals behind Aguero for most Premier League goals scored for a single club.

-Kane has netted 167 for Tottenham, with Henry currently protecting the top three on 175 goals for Arsenal, behind Rooney (183 for Man Utd) and Aguero (184 for Man City).
+Kane has netted 178 for Tottenham, and is currently third on the list, behind Rooney (183 for Man Utd) and Aguero (184 for Man City).